 Grounds for Refusal

-Once you make a request for flexible working, your employer has three months to give a decision and has the obligation to consider your request and not to unreasonable deny it.
-There are five permitted business reasons under the ERS 1996 that an employer can refuse a request for flexible working.
+Once you make a request for flexible working, your employer has three months to give a decision.
+Furthermore, they have the obligation to consider your request and not to unreasonable deny it.
+There are five permitted business reasons under the ERS 1996 that an employer can refuse your request for flexible working.
 These are:

 - Burden of additional costs;